 How can I become a gardener?

-Starting January 5, 2015 garden plots will be available at both the Yauger and Sunrise Community Gardens.
+Starting January 5, 2015 garden plots became available at both the Yauger and Sunrise Community Gardens.
 Standard plots and ADA plots are available at Yauger, while only standard plots are available at the Sunrise.

 Please call 360.753.8380 or come into the Olympia Center (222 Columbia St. Olympia WA 98501) to sign up for a garden plot.
 The community garden orientation will be in February.